How to Add Apple CarPlay to an Older Car

 What is Apple Carplay, and how does it work?

 Apple CarPlay is the brand’s in-car infotainment system that has been on the market since 2014.
 According to Apple, CarPlay is a smarter, safer way to use your iPhone while you drive.
-Instead of having to look at your phone (which you should never do while driving), drivers will have everything displayed on a vehicle’s infotainment touchscreen.
+Instead of having to look at their phone (which you should never do while driving), drivers will have everything displayed on a vehicle’s infotainment touchscreen.

 The easiest way to add Apple CarPlay to any car would be through an aftermarket radio.
 Some vehicles are easy to work on if you’re the do-it-yourself type.
 That way, you can probably figure out how to uninstall the factory radio and install an aftermarket head unit with no issues.
 However, if you’re not that handy, we suggest hiring a professional.
 Luckily, most stereo installers nowadays can handle a custom installation (if needed) into just about any car on the market today.